lizhanmit/pet-clinic/README.md

 1. Create "bootstrap" package under "pet-clinic-web".
 2. Create "DataLoader" class under "bootstrap" package.
-3. Implements `CommandLineRunner`.
+3. Make the class implement `CommandLineRunner`.
 (This is Spring Boot specific way whereas there are other different ways.)
 4. Annotate `@Component` for the class.
 5. Override `run()` method and write bootstrap code in it.

+Another way:

+Step 1. and 2. are the same as the above.

+3. Make the class implement `ApplicationListener<ContextRefreshedEvent>`.
+4. Annotate `@Component` for the class.
+5. Override `onApplicationEvent(ContextRefreshedEvent contextRefreshedEvent)` method and write bootstrap code in it.

 ---